hrani/HillTau/Mashdoc.md

 	                        for 17.
 If multiple builtin stimuli are specified, they will be executed in order, without overlap.
-If molecule names are different between chem and HillTau models, they should be separated by a slash.
+If molecule names are different between chem and HillTau models, they should be separated by a colon.
 	  -c molecule conc onTime offTime num_cycles, --cyclic molecule conc onTime offTime num_cycles
 	                        Optional: Deliver cyclic stimulus.
 This is a timeseries of rectangular pulses from 0 to conc, with